 - The tube will be taken out and the medicine must be held in the bladder for at least 1 hour.
 You may stand, sit, or move during this time.
 If you feel you cannot hold the medicine in your bladder for 1 hour, tell your doctor or nurse right away.

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have bladder pain or spasms.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have porphyria or have had blood in your urine.

 Possible Side Effects While Using This Medicine:

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing